 What is Platelet?

 Platelets are also known as Thrombocytes and they are one of the most important components of blood.
 The main function of platelets is to reduce and ultimately stop bleeding by clotting and clumping blood vessels post injuries.
-When blood vessels get damaged in an accident, they send out signals which reach the platelets and they help in clotting the blood.
+When blood vessels get damaged in an accident, they send out signals which reach the platelets and help in clotting the blood.
 Along with the white and red blood cells, platelets are made in the bone marrow only.
-Now that you know what is platelet and what function it has, it is time to know the normal platelet count and how high or low count is not good for the system.
+Now that you know what is platelet and what function it does, it is time to know the normal platelet count and how high or low count is not good for the system.